lets-talk/whatsauth-docs/guides/web-install.md

 5. The form submission is handled by the default behavior.

 {: .highlight }
-If you want the phone to be required you simply edit the original form adding the `required` attribute.
+If you want the phone number to be mandatory, simply add the `required` attribute to the original form input.

 ## Example